snendev-labs/bevy_anyhow_alert/README.md

 # bevy_anyhow_alert

-Simple application-level error management.
-Mildly configurable; this is in early stages.
+This crate offers an extension trait for systems that helps with system- and application-level error management in Bevy.
+Mildly configurable using the re-export of `bevy_ui_mod_alerts`.
 The main benefit: your systems can return `anyhow::Result` (or even `Result<T, Vec<anyhow::Error>>`)!

 ## How To Use